yohannjouanneau/dnd-combat-tracker/README.md

 - **Remove Combatant**: Click trash icon on any combatant card
 - **Remove Group**: Use the "Groups" panel to remove all combatants of a group at once

+### Using Cloud Sync

+1. **Open Settings**: Click the settings icon on the combat list page
+2. **Sign in with Google**: Click "Sign in with Google" button
+3. **First Sync**:
+   - If remote data exists, you'll be prompted to download or upload
+   - Choose "Download" to get data from the cloud
+   - Choose "Upload" to send your local data to the cloud
+4. **Subsequent Syncs**: Click "Sync" button anytime to sync changes
+5. **Cross-Device**: Your combats, players, and library sync across all devices
+6. **Sign Out**: Click "Sign out" to disconnect Google Drive

 ### Keyboard Shortcuts

 - **Arrow Right (→)**: Next turn
 - **Arrow Left (←)**: Previous turn
 - **F**: Toggle Focus Mode
+- **Ctrl/Cmd + S**: Save combat
 - **Alt** (hold): Enable "Fight Mode" modifier for Park/Save buttons
 - **Enter**: Apply HP changes in input fields
 - **Escape**: Cancel initiative editing